Rossel-Applications/mwu-sdk/README.md

     MwuSwitch "0..*" o-- "0..1" MwuLightModule
     ```
 ```
-* **MWU Service:** Entry point for communicating with the MWU pick-to-light system.
+* **MWU:** Entry point for communicating with the MWU pick-to-light system.
 It aggregates all the switches in the system.
 * **MWU Switch:** Device that groups several light modules, each identified by a unique ID per switch.
 Each switch is accessible via a specific IP address and port.
 * **MWU Light Module:** Set consisting of a screen with buttons, one of which is equipped with an LED.
 Each light module has a unique ID when connected to a switch.